intel/cc-oci-runtime/INSTALL_DOCKER.rst

     usermod -G wheel -a <USERNAME>

+This change will take effect once you have logged out as root and logged back in as <USERNAME>.

 And you will also need to add your user or group to the ``/etc/sudoers`` file, for example:

   ::